ImoutoChan/Imouto.ServerTiming/README.md

 ```

 ### Metrics with the same name
 It's also safe to create metrics with the same name.
 They will be numbered automatically.
-So it's safe to use this approach, for example, in your Mediatr behaviors or similar middlewares that can be created multiple times per request.
+So it's safe to use this approach, for example, in your Mediatr behaviors or in similar middleware that can be created multiple times per request.

 ### Scoped Context
 Make sure to use this approach only from code with the correct usage of scopes.
 Every unit of work in your application should create a **scope** from the `IScopeProvider`.
 In ASP NET Core scope is already created for you.
 But make sure to create it for rabbit clients or scheduled work from hosted services.